Inferring physical properties of symmetric states from the fewest copies

 To illustrate the significance of our strategy, we have applied it to two scenarios involving different kinds of symmetric structures of states, i.e., those described respectively by the translation and permutation groups, which are ubiquitous in condensed-matter physics and quantum many-body physics.
-In all the scenarios, we have shown that our strategy allows for yielding exponential reductions in sample complexity while merely consuming polynomial amounts of quantum computational resources.
+These applications clearly illustrate that our strategy allows for yielding exponential reductions in sample complexity while merely consuming polynomial amounts of quantum computational resources.

-The present Letter opens many interesting topics for future work, e.g., how to optimally take advantage of symmetric structures of states to simultaneously learn expectation values of multiple observables and further to extend the scope of discussions from expectation values of observables to other properties like various resource measures \cite{2018Zhang170501}.
+The present Letter opens many interesting topics for future work, e.g., how to optimally take advantage of symmetric structures of states to reduce the sample complexity in simultaneously measuring expectation values of multiple observables \cite{2018Zhang170501,Huggins2022} and further to extend the scope of discussions from expectation values of observables to other properties of states like various resource measures \cite{2009Horodecki865,2009Guehne1,2017Streltsov41003,2018Hu1}.

-{\thesubsection S.\arabic{equation}} \eqB{{1}} \eqC{{3}} \eqY{{4}}
+{\thesubsection S\arabic{equation}} \eqB{{1}} \eqC{{3}} \eqY{{4}}

 \eqqfi{{10}}